StareInTheAir/dldu-points/DEV.md

 ## Browser dev tools

 The [Vue devtools browser extension](https://devtools.vuejs.org/guide/installation.html) can be used to view a lot of the internals of dldu-points.
-You need to install the beta version of the extension (v6.x) because only this version works with Vue 3.

 To open the Vue devtools, open the default browser devtools with `F12` and select the new Vue tab on the right.